itthinx/groups/readme.txt

 == Upgrade Notice ==

-This release has been tested with WordPress 4.9 and Groups now requires at least WordPress 4.6.
-It contains fixes related to performance and scripts.
+This release has been tested for WordPress 5.0.